 - Start-up deduction in case of disability (startersaftrek bij arbeidsongeschiktheid)

 - Liquidation deduction (stakingsaftrek)

-To file VAT returns, you must get your VAT number from the Dutch Tax Service, which you receive when you register your business at the KVK.
-Currently, the standard VAT rate in the Netherlands is 21%, with a reduced rate for certain activities of 9%.
+To file BTW returns, you must get your BTW number (BTW-nummer) from the Belastingdienst, which you receive when you register your business at the KvK.
+Currently, the standard BTW rate in the Netherlands is 21%, with a reduced rate for certain activities of 9%.
 It is your responsibility to request an additional 21% on each invoice sent to clients.

 If you provide services to other EU countries (in Dutch), you must include your client’s VAT number with ‘VAT shifted’ on the invoice.
-You usually do not charge VAT in these circumstances.
-Outside the EU, you charge 0% VAT.
+You usually do not charge BTW in these circumstances.
+Outside the EU, you charge 0% BTW.

-You file VAT returns electronically no later than one month after the last day of each quarter.
-You will need your username and password, which you should have received when registering at the KVK, to file your VAT return.
-File your VAT return and check its status on Mijn Belastingdienst Zakelijk.
+You file BTW returns electronically no later than one month after the last day of each quarter.
+You will need your username and password, which you should have received when registering at the KvK, to file your BTW return.
+File your BTW return and check its status on Mijn Belastingdienst Zakelijk.

-Good to know: certain types of freelancers do not need to charge and therefore file for VAT.
-The KVK will advise you about this when you register your business.
-Additionally, in some instances, you can also get authorization from the Belastingdienst to file your VAT yearly instead of quarterly.
+Good to know: certain types of freelancers do not need to charge and therefore file for BTW.
+The KvK will advise you about this when you register your business.
+Additionally, in some instances, you can also get authorization from the Belastingdienst to file your BTW yearly instead of quarterly.